On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Upper Bound on the Best Diversity-Multiplexing Tradeoff

-Now we are ready to present the cases where the upper bound on the optimal DMT of the unconstrained multiple-access channels coincides with the optimal DMT of finite constellations, and the cases where the optimal DMT of the unconstrained multiple-access channels is suboptimal compared to the optimal DMT of finite constellations.
+We now present the cases for which the upper bound on the optimal DMT of the unconstrained multiple-access channel coincides with the optimal DMT of finite constellations, and the cases where the optimal DMT of the unconstrained multiple-access channel is suboptimal compared to the optimal DMT of finite constellations.